 Our funding is designed to support projects working directly with young people and the criminal justice system.
 We are not able to solely support the core costs of an organisation working in this area.
 We will however, consider reasonable contributions to the running of your organisation as part of the overall budget you develop for your project.

-Our second funding opportunity in 2023 will focus on supporting work that diverts those at high risk of offending away from the criminal justice system.
-Will will be publishing details about the criteria for this programme in the early part of the summer.
-We will be looking for proposals that target the most high risk young people and applications will need to demonstrate that they are linked to schemes such as Out of Court Disposals and Point of Arrest Diversion initiatives.
-Applicant organisations will also need to show that they have strong links with Youth Offending Teams and other relevant local partners who come into contact with this group of vulnerable young people.
+Our funding in 2024 focuses on supporting work with girls who are already in contact with the criminal justice system and those who are highly vulnerable to entering it.
+We will be looking for proposals that target the most high risk young women and girls and applications will need to demonstrate that they are linked to schemes such as Out of Court Disposals and Point of Arrest Diversion initiatives as well as services working with those who know are at risk, such as girls who are looked after.
+Applicant organisations will also need to show that they have strong links with Youth Offending Teams, probation, PRUs and other relevant local partners who come into contact with this group of vulnerable young women and girls.
 We will not consider general diversion projects that seek to address issues such as reducing anti-social behaviour.

 If the project that you are already running is working towards the outcomes of reducing reoffending or supporting young people on the edge of the criminal justice system to avoid a first offence then we will consider funding an existing project.
 Most of our funding though is likely to be allocated to organisations who want to build on work that they are already doing, either by increasing their capacity or developing a criminal justice focused programme.